System Design Space

 The heart of the process

-Events, activities, and gateways define the behavior of a process and its logic.
+Events, activities, and gateways define how the process behaves and branches.

 EventsActivitiesGateways